 Injury or Surgery

 In the case of specific injuries or post-operative care, it’s best to consult with your doctor to see if physical therapy is necessary before resuming an exercise regimen.

 By losing some of the weight, you should be able to alleviate your joint pain.
 Studies have shown that losing as little as 11 pounds cuts the risk of osteoarthritis of the knee in half.

 But if you experience sharp, severe pain in a specific joint during your workout, stop and ask your doctor before continuing an exercise regimen, as it could be a sign of joint damage that needs rehabilitation.

 So now you know what’s causing your joint pain—but what can you do to keep it at bay?
 Making a few simple changes can transform your workout from painful to powerful.

-Skipping your warm up is a bad choice for many reasons, one of them being that exercising with stiff muscles exacerbates join pain, too.
-Focus on a total body warm up that will loosen up your muscles and prepare your body to move!
-We like to say a warm up should act as a “dress rehearsal” for your workout: a mini version for the activity you’ll be doing.
+Skipping your warm-up is a bad choice for many reasons, one of them being that exercising with stiff muscles exacerbates joint pain, too.
+Focus on a total body warm-up that will loosen up your muscles and prepare your body to move!
+We like to say a warm-up should act as a “dress rehearsal” for your workout: a mini version for the activity you’ll be doing.

 2. Foam Roll